Asda Over 50s Life Cover

 Rising cost of funerals

-However, there are many extras to think about, such as the church service, flowers, a funeral car for your family etc. In 2015, this could have pushed the cost of a funeral up to as much as £4,731**.
+Many people underestimate how expensive funerals can be.
+Our research has shown that the average cost of even a basic funeral in the UK in May 2016 was £4,229.** However, there are many extras to think about, such as a church service, flowers and funeral cars for family members.
+In 2016, this could have pushed the cost of a funeral up to as much as £5,144.**

 - Capped or Uncapped?
 (Over 50s Life Insurance)